Spectral shift for relative Schatten class perturbations: Introduction

 The relative Schatten class condition \eqref{vresinsn} arises in noncommutative geometry; see, for instance, \cite{WvS,SZ18}.
 In that setting, $H$ is a generalized Dirac operator occuring in a (possibly non-unital) spectral triple and $V$ a generalized vector potential \cite[Section IV.1]{Connes}, which is also known as an inner fluctuation or Connes' differential one-form \cite{CC97,WvS}.
 For unital spectral triples, the condition \eqref{rinsn}, which is known as finite summability, is often assumed.
 For non-unital spectral triples, conditions similar to \eqref{inner perturbations} are discussed in Section \ref{sec4a}.
 Both in the unital and non-unital case, it is important to relax assumptions on the function $f$ appearing in the spectral action \cite{CC97} since that function might be prescribed by the model \cite{CCS}.
 Sometimes it is impossible or at least inconvenient to assume that $f$ is given by a Laplace transform, as it was done in \cite{WvS}, and a general class of functions considered in this paper is more beneficial.

 The condition \eqref{vresinsn} is also satisfied by many Dirac as well as random and deterministic Schr\"{o}dinger operators $H$ with $L^p$-potentials $V$.
 Appearance of such operators in problems of mathematical physics is discussed in, for instance, \cite{S21,Yafaev10} and references cited therein.
-Sufficient conditions for \eqref{vresinsn} are discussed in Section \ref{sec4} and summarized in the next paragraph.
+Sufficient conditions for \eqref{vresinsn} are discussed in Section \ref{sec4}.